The Children’s Financial Literacy (CFL) program was designed in 2008 to provide fun and engaging financial education to disadvantaged children.

 The program is integrated into the regular school curriculum and encourages students to develop lifelong savings habits at a young age.
 The program also connects children with a savings account at a community-owned bank.
 This assists children in developing savings habits and enables access to financial services.

-The program is implemented with a three stage approach.
-First, children are given financial training within the classroom in the form of hour long lessons every two to three months.
-Home visits are then conducted by Cufa project officers to encourage saving and connect children, as well as their parents, to village savings banks.
-Lastly, training workshops are organised for school teachers in participating schools, developing tips and strategies to reinforce the lessons learned by children during the classroom activities and household visits.
-It also enables teachers to teach financial literacy modules to children independent of Cufa project officers.
-Thanks to this approach, families and school staff also benefit by learning from the program.
+To ensure the success of the program, we implement it in three stages.
+Firstly, children are taught about financial literacy in the classroom with lessons every two to three months.
+Home visits are then conducted by Cufa project officers to assess progress and encourage family involvement.
+Finally, training workshops are organised for school staff in participating schools.
+Thus, the knowledge can be retaught independent of Cufa project officers.
+Thanks to this approach, families and school staff also benefit greatly from the program.

 A combination of digital and print material is used, resulting in the most effective learning of the projects by students.
 This includes a storybook about Ronnie Riel’s adventures, a lesson book illustrating the importance of saving and a CFL app that is used on a tablet.
 The app is a highly effective tool in reinforcing the skills developed through the program.